 Its here!
 It’s here!

-Yesterday marked the arrival of the often-imitated-never-duplicated Starbucks Pumpkin Spice Latte, which is the first official sign that fall is well on its way.
+Yesterday marked the arrival of the often-imitated-never-duplicated Starbucks Pumpkin Spice Latte, which is the first official sign that fall is well on its way, as for the waffles there are many ways to do them, and with the waffle maker with changeable plates it becomes an easy process and we can eat waffles every morning.

 Well, not here.
 Fall doesn’t show up here until November.